brookemahoney/Drupal-8-easyvm/README.md

 Virtual Machine for drupal 8 development (VirtualBox 4.3).
 This is **NOT** a secure configuration and should **NOT** be used for a production machine.

+After ```vagrant up``` and waiting (there is lot to download and install) you should have a fresh Drupal 8 virtual machine with Drupal 8 installed and ready to go.

 Based on Drupal vm project https://drupal.org/project/vm Originally generated at https://puphpet.com/